Amazing baby shower alternative ideas

 With WebBabyShower, you can now send tracked emails and reminders to your guests to make sure they attend the event on time without disrupting their schedule.

 But just because it’s a ‘virtual’ baby shower doesn’t mean it won’t include all the highlights of the day.
-WebBabyShower provides a comprehensive baby shower experience, complete with guest books, online built-in games with live scoreboards, videos and photo albums, a gift registry, and built-in email invitations.
+WebBabyShower provides a comprehensive baby shower experience, complete with guest book, built-in games with live scoreboards, a gallery page with video and photo upload, a gift registry, and built-in email invitations.
 The best part is the co-hosted system that lets you and your friends put together videos and photos.

 WebBabyShower lets you include any registry you want to choose, including Babylist, Amazon, and BuyBabyBuy.